Research history of Tylosaurus

 The research history of Tylosaurus is extensive given to its long taxonomic and cultural histories, with the earliest record of its fossils dating back to 1869, when Edward Drinker Cope described a partial specimen from Kansas, USA.
-Initially described by Cope as Macrosaurus proriger, Cope later moved the taxon to the genus Liodon.
-Over the next few years, Cope described other species that he assigned to this genus.
-Othniel Charles Marsh established the genus name Tylosaurus in 1872, literally meaning "knob lizard" in reference to the animal's rostral morphology, to include a species he had described earlier and two of these species described by Cope.
-This name began to be used the following year for the type species T. proriger by Joseph Leidy, although Cope, being in rivalry with Marsh, did not use it.
-It was in 1894 that the species of Liodon described by Cope and Marsh were definitively transferred to Tylosaurus by John Campbell Merriam, and one of them was put into synonymy with T. proriger by Dale A. Russell in 1967.
+Initially named as Macrosaurus proriger, Cope later moved the species to the genus Liodon.
+Over the following years, he described two additional species that he assigned to this genus.
+In 1872, Othniel Charles Marsh established the genus name Tylosaurus, literally meaning "knob lizard" in reference to the animal's rostrum, in order to include a species that he had previously described as well as two of the species described by Cope.
+This name began to be used the following year by Joseph Leidy, although Cope, being in rivalry with Marsh, did not adopt it.
+In 1894, John Campbell Merriam definitively transferred the species of Liodon described by Cope and Marsh to Tylosaurus, and one of them was placed in synonymy with the type species T. proriger by Dale A. Russell in 1967.

 Cope described Tylosaurus in 1870 as an imposing marine reptile sharing a morphology similar to a sea serpent and whose size would have been that of the largest cetaceans, an interpretation that was followed in various paleoarts at that time.
-In an review published in 1898, Samuel Wendell Williston presented a much more precise skeletal reconstruction of the animal that is still recognised as accurate for current standards.
-From the 19th to the 21st century, several species of mosasaurids since attributed to Tylosaurus were initially described as coming from different genera.
+In an 1898 revision, Samuel Wendell Williston presented a much more precise skeletal reconstruction of the animal that is still recognised as accurate for modern standards.
+From the 19th to the 21st century, several mosasaurids species since attributed to Tylosaurus were initially described as coming from different genera.
 One of these genera, Hainosaurus, is mainly recognized as a junior synonym of Tylosaurus since a 2016 study, although some authors suggested to keep it distinct and valid again.
-Eight species Tylosaurus are currently recognized, namely T. proriger, T. nepaeolicus, T. bernardi, T. gaudryi, T. ivoensis, T. iembeensis, T. pembinensis, and T. saskatchewanensis.
+Nine species of Tylosaurus are currently recognized, namely T. proriger, T. nepaeolicus, T. bernardi, T. gaudryi, T. ivoensis, T. iembeensis, T. pembinensis, T. saskatchewanensis, and T. rex.
 The validity of two additional taxa remain unsettled; there is still debate whether T. kansasensis is synonymous with T. nepaeolicus, and T. "borealis" has yet to be described in a formal publication.